judeo-s/Petopia/README.md

 # Petopia

-**Petopia** is a web platform designed for users to browse available pets for adoption or sale.
+**Petopia** is a web platform designed for pet lovers to browse for adoption or sale of pets.

 ## Description